-Returning with a friend for the first time in over 18 months on a cold, dank Sunday in January did not at first appear to offer too much to get excited about.
-Unsurprisingly for a resort which relies on summer holiday makers for it’s economy almost all the attractions and shops were closed.
+Returning with a friend for the first time in over 18 months on a cold, dank Sunday in January did not at first seem to offer too much to get excited about.
+Unsurprisingly for a resort which relies on summer holiday makers for it’s economy almost all the attractions and shops close in winter.
 It was not even possible to take a long stroll on one of the town’s three famous short piers.

-The resort has cleaned up it’s act, the beaches are much cleaner, swimming in the sea doesn’t require a public health warning, many of the traders selling the tacky souvenirs have been moved on and the ‘kiss me quick’ image is diminishing.
+The resort is trying to clean up it’s act, the beaches are much cleaner, swimming in the sea doesn’t require a public health warning, many of the traders selling the tacky souvenirs have been closed down. and the ‘kiss me quick’ image is diminishing.
 Blackpool is attempting to reinvent itself whilst still wishing to appeal to the families which once arrived in hordes during the heyday of the resort.

 Even in winter it is possible to ride one of the frequent trams which patrol the Fylde Coast seafront from Starr Gate all the way to the Fleetwood ferry.
 The old slightly tired and weather worn trams have disappeared, replaced by a plush new fleet of ultra modern trams.
 Comfortable, yes but I miss the old ‘chuggers’, not all modernisation is for the better.